dbrooksjr/pipette/README.md

 The Mining Drill is exactly what it sounds like.
 The Mining Drill is a block that, when placed and powered with a redstone signal, will extend in the direction it's facing until it encounters a block, which it will break and collect.

-Items mined by the drill can be extracted from it's single tile inventory with a hopper or pipe.
+Items mined by the drill can be extracted from its single tile inventory with a hopper or pipe.

 The Mining Drill sounds like an OP item, and it definitely can be, however, creating many of these drills and linking them up is NOT a cheap process and does require quite a bit of planning and redstone work.